Concurrence fill and mode distribution of entanglement in neutrino oscillation: Introduction

-Motivated by this growing theoretical foundation, in this work we provide a comprehensive characterization of bipartite and genuine tripartite entanglement in the three-flavor neutrino system, expressing all measures directly in terms of experimentally measurable oscillation probabilities.
+Motivated by this growing theoretical foundation, in this work, we provide a comprehensive characterization of bipartite and genuine tripartite entanglement in the three-flavor neutrino system, expressing all measures directly in terms of experimentally measurable oscillation probabilities.
 A core objective of this work is to determine and to characterize in an experimentally meaningful way the specific class of quantum entanglement that emerges in the evolution of three flavor neutrino oscillations.
-We investigate the multipartite entanglement structure of the three flavor neutrino system using experimentally accessible quantities, i.e., appearance and disappearance probabilities in Deep Underground Neutrino Experiment (DUNE) thereby establishing a direct bridge between quantum information theory and long baseline neutrino phenomenology.
+Therefore, to make the global entanglement structure transparent, we have considered the W and GHZ states, which differ clearly in their physical properties.
+We investigate the multipartite entanglement structure of the three flavor neutrino system using experimentally accessible quantities, i.e., appearance and disappearance probabilities in Deep Underground Neutrino Experiment (DUNE), thereby establishing a direct bridge between quantum information theory and long baseline neutrino phenomenology.
 We first construct a single particle, multimode description of an oscillating neutrino and show how the standard oscillation formalism emerges naturally from the entangled flavor state.
 We then introduce three complementary entanglement diagnostics tailored to the neutrino system: (i) tangle, (ii) partial tangles, and (iii) the concurrence fill.
 A key aspect of this work is that we provide explicit expressions for these measures directly in terms of neutrino oscillation amplitudes and measurable probabilities.
 We further perform detailed DUNE-based simulations to map these quantifiers as functions of energy and baseline, thereby identifying the dynamically accessible entanglement regimes.